kurai021/MDWriter/README.md

 * Print support?.
 * Optimize the code
 * Create a task for minification.
 * Delete all bower dependencies and use only node package?

+## How to Contribute?

+If you want to contribute to this project, create a issue with "request to contribute" as a title and a brief description of what do you want to do, so I will add you as a colaborator.

 ## License